Search

 The usual symptoms are an itchy runny nose and sneezing.
 Sometimes, the mucus from the nose will run down the back of your throat (postnasal drip).
 For some, the symptoms go beyond the nasal passages and affect the eyes, ears, throat, and even sleep.

 AR can be seasonal (occurring during specific seasons) or year-round.
 Seasonal AR allergens include pollens from trees, grasses, and weeds.
-Year-round AR allergens include dust mites, cockroaches, animal dander, etc. For some people. this becomes lifelong condition that waxes and wanes over time.
+Year-round AR allergens include dust mites, cockroaches, animal dander, etc. For some people. this becomes a lifelong condition that waxes and wanes over time.

 What medicines will my doctor give me?